Ketogenic diet Dangers, Drawbacks and Downfalls

 Keto diet has been advertised as the magical solution for weight loss, treatment of epilepsy, prophylactic against heart problems and much more.

-Keto diet may hold some dangers
+Keto diet dangers

 - Diabetic Type 1.